(Generic versions may still be available.)

 What are the precautions when taking potassium chloride extended-release (Micro-K)?

-Before taking potassium, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before taking potassium, tell your doctor or pharmacist if you have any allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Last reviewed on RxList: 6/19/2007